Bonnie and Clyde guns could sell for $200,000, auctioneer says

-The guns that infamous killers Bonnie and Clyde were carrying when they were killed in 1934 could sell for as much as $200,000, auctioneer Bobby Livingston of New Hampshire based RR Auction said on Saturday.
+The guns that infamous killers Bonnie and Clyde were carrying when they were killed in 1934 could sell for as much as $200,000 (128,378 pounds), auctioneer Bobby Livingston of New Hampshire based RR Auction said on Saturday.

 The online site is preparing for a September 30 auction of the two guns along with the gold pocket watch Clyde Champion Barrow was carrying when he died at age 25, and his 23-year-old girlfriend Bonnie Parker's cosmetics.